 So if blackjack is your game and your pockets aren’t as deep as you would like, here’s one offering for a fun day of blackjack that takes advantage of the offerings of casinos that lack the glitz of the Bellagio, Wynn and Venetian.

 Hint: Sit at the champagne pit and the bubbly is free for the asking.
-If you hear music in the middle of the casino, it’s the Imperial Palace’s Dealertainers-celebrity look-a-likes who also deal blackjack.
+If you hear music in the middle of the casino, it’s the Linq’s Dealertainers-celebrity look-a-likes who also deal blackjack.
 They’re fun to look at and goof around with, but the blackjacks pay only 6-5.

 HEAD FOR BOULDER HIGHWAY.
 Far away from the pizzazz of the Strip are the casinos located about eight miles east.
 Many of the smaller casinos have no attached hotel rooms, and cater instead to locals.
 My favorite stop is the Longhorn, which is located across the street from the larger Sam’s Town.
 The Longhorn, which can be confused with a shoehorn, consists of four blackjack tables, a few other table games, a bar and a few slot machines.
 The blackjack rules are great — you can even double down after you get a third card.
 HINT: Order the hamburger at the small restaurant — best of its kind in Vegas, and for less than $8.